-The armed forces are a huge part of the life in Fort Belvoir, employing 24.09% of the workforce.
-While it is a military town, the civilian sector still plays an important role in the local economy, where the Public Service and Healthcare industries employ 50.43% and 18.03% of the civilian workforce, respectively.
+26.19% of the workforce is employed in the armed forces, making the military a huge focus of life in Fort Belvoir.
+Even though it is a military town, the civilian sector still plays an important role in the local economy.
+The Public Service and Healthcare industries respectively employ 50.22% and 17.12% of the civilian workforce.

-In Fort Belvoir, a lot of people use the subway to get to work every day though Fort Belvoir is a relatively small town.
-Those that ride the subway are primarily traveling out of town to good jobs in other cities.
+Despite being a small town, Fort Belvoir has a lot of people using the subway to get to and from work every day.
+Most of these people on the subway are using it to get to good jobs in other cities.

-The education level of Fort Belvoir citizens is very high relative to the national average among all cities (21.84%): 39.84% of adults in Fort Belvoir have a bachelor's degree or even advanced degree.
+The citizens of Fort Belvoir are very well educated compared to the average community in the nation: 38.98% of adults in Fort Belvoir have a bachelor's degree or even advanced degree.

 Fort Belvoir is an extremely ethnically-diverse town.
 The people who call Fort Belvoir home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Fort Belvoir residents report their race to be White, followed by Black or African-American.
 Fort Belvoir also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 17.92% of the town’s residents.
-Important ancestries of people in Fort Belvoir include Irish, Italian, English, and European.
+People of Hispanic or Latino origin account for 17.40% of the town’s residents.
+Important ancestries of people in Fort Belvoir include Irish, English, Italian, and Polish.

 The most common language spoken in Fort Belvoir is English.
-Other important languages spoken here include Spanish and Japanese.
+Other important languages spoken here include Spanish and Korean.